dime-worldbank/dimeanalytics/cloud-resources/virtual-machine-VDI/README.md

 * VDIs restart your session from where you left and wait for 5 minutes to reconnect in case you are facing difficulties in connecting with the VDI from your local computer
 * Cost is fixed and not variable to how much you use it
-* The VDI team will work with you to increase RAM, processing power, storage and add GPU processing.
+* The VDI team will work with you to increase RAM, processing power, storage, and add GPU processing.
-They will work with you to identify the bottleneck you are experience and increase the power and/or resources added to your VDI as needed.
+They will work with you to identify the bottleneck you are experiencing and increase the power and/or resources added to your VDI as needed.

 **Cons:**
 * You may only install software approved for installation on WB computer
 * Currently no support for some common cloud computing tools like _docker_ and _spark_
 * Cannot be used to host web applications accessible from the web
 * One can face latency issues based on the internet status of one's local computer.
-This does not make the computation slower, but a user with slow connection to the server in DC might experience some lag.
-Meaning that it takes a split second for the key strokesd or mouse movements to register.
+This does not make the computation slower, but a user with a slow connection to the server in DC might experience some lag.
+Meaning that it takes a split second for the key strokes or mouse movements to register.
-* We have had issues with very slow sync (or not working at all) when intensively using sync software like OneDrive and DropBox.
-Very large files or very large number of files.
+* We have had issues with very slow sync (or not working at all) when intensively using sync software like OneDrive and DropBox (very large files or a very large number of files).

 ## Logging in to a VDI